openstack/nova-specs/specs/mitaka-template.rst

   * URL for the resource

+    * URL should not include underscores, and use hyphens instead.

   * Parameters which can be passed via the url

-  * JSON schema definition for the body data if allowed
+  * JSON schema definition for the request body data if allowed

+    * Field names should use snake_case style, not CamelCase or MixedCase style.

-  * JSON schema definition for the response data if any
+  * JSON schema definition for the response body data if any

+    * Field names should use snake_case style, not CamelCase or MixedCase style.

 * Example use case including typical API samples for both data supplied by the caller and the response